AdobeDocs/deliverability-learn.en/help/additional-resources/authentication.md

 Using DKIM requires some prerequisites:

 * **Security**: Encryption is a key element of the DKIM.
 To ensure the security level of the DKIM, 1024b is the best practice recommended encryption size.
-Lower DKIM keys will not be considered as valid by the majority of access providers.
+Lower DKIM keys are not considered as valid by the majority of access providers.
 * **Reputation**: Reputation is based on the IP and/or the domain, but the less transparent DKIM selector is also a key element to be taken into account.
-Choosing the selector is important: avoid keeping the “default” one which could be used by anyone and therefore has a very weak reputation.
+Choosing the selector is important: avoid keeping the “default” one which could be used by anyone and therefore has a weak reputation.
 You must implement a different selector for **retention vs. acquisition communications** and for authentication.

 Learn more on DKIM prerequisite when using Campaign Classic in [this section](/help/putting-it-in-practice/acc-technical-recommendations.md#dkim-acc).

 ## DMARC {#dmarc}

 DMARC (Domain-based Message Authentication, Reporting and Conformance) is the most recent form of email authentication, and it relies on both SPF and DKIM authentication to determine whether an email passes or fails.
-DMARC is unique and powerful in two very important ways:
+DMARC is unique and powerful in two important ways:

 * Conformance – it allows the sender to instruct the ISPs on what to do with any message that fails to authenticate (for example: do not accept it).
 * Reporting – it provides the sender with a detailed report showing all messages that failed DMARC authentication, along with the "From" domain and IP address used for each.
 This allows a company to identify legitimate email that's failing authentication and needs some type of "fix" (for example, adding IP addresses to their SPF record), as well as the sources and prevalence of phishing attempts on their email domains.